polipolo55/polipolo55/README.md

 Student at UPC-FIB

-my repos are just some projects i've worked on, don´t look too close
+my repos are just some projects i've worked on, don't look too close

 <!--
 **polipolo55/polipolo55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.